Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 - and where a vessel or vessels are engaged in international trade (excluding inland waterway trade).

-In recognition of the diversity of a charterer’s role, the Sea Cargo Charter adopts a twin approach: firstly, flexibility as to the Signatories’ choice of reporting segments, so as to encourage the widest adoption possible; secondly, certain minimum reporting requirements so as to maximize impact.
-This results in four reporting segments.
+In recognition of the diversity of signatories, the Sea Cargo Charter follows a twin approach: firstly, flexibility as to the signatories’ choice of reporting segments, so as to encourage the widest adoption possible; secondly, certain minimum reporting requirements so as to maximise impact.
+This resulted in several reporting segments for signatories, depending on whether they report primarily as a charterer (Segments C1-C4) or as a shipowner (Segments S1-S4).

 The Sea Cargo Charter

-- SEGMENT 1: Charterparties where the Signatory is the only time charterer and there is no charterparty chain or, if there is a charterparty chain, the Signatory is the final time charterer.
+- SEGMENT C1: Charterparties where the signatory is the only time charterer and there is no charterparty chain or, if there is a charterparty chain, the signatory is the final time charterer.

-- SEGMENT 2: Charterparties where the Signatory is the voyage charterer.
+- SEGMENT C2: Charterparties where the signatory is the voyage charterer.

-- SEGMENT 3: Charterparties where the Signatory is an intermediate time charterer in a charterparty chain, or the bareboat charterer.
+- SEGMENT C3: Charterparties where the signatory is an intermediate time charterer in a charterparty chain, or the bareboat charterer.

-- SEGMENT 4: Owned vessels: if, in addition to being a charterer on certain transactions, Signatories or companies within the same group also own vessels, they can also choose to include voyage of their owned vessels in their reporting.
+- SEGMENT C4: Owned vessels: if, in addition to being a charterer on certain transactions, signatories or companies within the same group also own vessels, they can also choose to include voyage of their owned vessels in their reporting.

-Segments 1 and 2 are mandatory.
-Segment 3 is optional.
-Segment 4 is optional and only open to Signatories who are also reporting in Segments 1-3.
+Segments C1 and C2 are mandatory.
+Segment C3 is optional.
+Segment C4 is optional and only open to signatories who are also reporting in Segments C1-3.

 The Sea Cargo Charter